 Custody of Children

-During a divorce, some spouses file for sole custody while others settle for joint custody.
+Some spouses file for sole custody during a divorce, while others settle for joint custody.
 Today, however, many courts hesitate to grant sole custody unless it is necessary.
-The reason behind it is that limited involvement of the other parent hurts the children.
+The reason behind it is that the limited involvement of the other parent hurts the children.
 In case sole custody is granted, a court awards generous visitation rights to the other parent.
 The type of custody decision given during divorce proceedings is very impactful.
 For instance, when the court rules that the wife has full custody of the children, she will make decisions affecting the children without consulting the husband.

 During divorce proceedings, every document matters.
-In the case of court hearings, documentations will be crucial for your success.
-It doesn’t necessarily have to be trial hearings, but also normal divorce negotiations.
+In the case of court hearings, documentation will be crucial for your success.
+It doesn’t necessarily have to be trial hearings but also normal divorce negotiations.
 Documents are key to getting yourself a fair deal.

 Featured Image by pxfuel.com